richards94/DLINEX/readme.md

 # DLINEX Loss Fuction
-This repository contains the implementation of DLINEX Loss Fuction in image classification and semantic segmentation tasks.
+This repository contains the implementation of DLINEX Loss Fuction in image classification task.

 # Usage
 All experiments are implemented on a Linux workstation with an RTX 3090 and Intel(R) Xeon(R) CPU E5-2650.